 - ARES: Add a link to ARES, the system that the DePaul University Library uses to manage e-reserves, to your D2L course site.

 - Attendance: Create a register to track student attendance in a course that meets face-to-face.

 - Checklist: Create a checklist for assignments with many steps or multiple readings within a module.

 - Class Progress: View all of a student's activity throughout your entire course site.

-- Course Activation: Make your course site available to students.
+- Course Activation: Make a course site available to students.